-How can I get more information about my student's grade or about standards-based grading?
+How can I get more information about my student's grade or about standards-referenced grading?

-If you have questions or concerns about your student's learning in a class or if you would like more information on standards-based grading, please contact the teacher, the principal or the vice principal of academics.
+If you have questions or concerns about your student's learning in a class or if you would like more information on standards referenced grading, please contact the teacher, the vice-principal for curriculum and instruction or the principal.